Policy and the Alkire-Foster method

 Read about local, national and international policy applications of the AF method.

-The Alkire-Foster method can be used by NGOs, governments, agencies and the private sector to create measures that have several uses and advantages:
+The AF method can be used by NGOs, governments, agencies, and the private sector to create measures that have several uses and advantages.

 - Effective allocation of resources.
-With the Alkire-Foster method, policymakers can identify the poorest people and the aspects in which they are most deprived.
-This information is vital to investing resources where they are likely to be most effective at reducing poverty.
+With the AF method, policymakers can identify the poorest people and the indicators in which they are most deprived.
+This information is vital to investing resources where they are likely to be most useful in reducing poverty.

 - Policy design.
-Policymakers can identify which deprivations constitute poverty, and which are most common among and within groups, so that policies can be designed to address particular needs.
+Policymakers can identify which deprivations constitute poverty and which are most common among and within poor groups, so that policies can be designed to address particular needs and more effectively reduce poverty.

 - Identifying interconnections among deprivations.
-The Alkire-Foster method integrates many different aspects of poverty into a single measure, reflecting interconnections among deprivations and helping to identify poverty traps.
+The AF method integrates many different aspects of poverty into a single measure, reflecting interconnections among deprivations and helping to identify poverty traps.

 - Showing impacts over time.
-The method can be quicker to reflect the effects of changes in policies than income alone.
-For example, if a new social programme aimed at increasing good education is introduced to an area, it will be a long time before any positive benefit in returns from education are reflected in an income measure.
-In contrast, a multidimensional poverty measure that includes child enrolment and achievement could reflect a reduction in this aspect of poverty relatively quickly, because it is measuring it directly.
+The AF method can more quickly reflect the effects of changes in policies than income alone.
+For example, if a new social programme aimed at improving education is introduced to an area, it will be a long time before any benefits from education are reflected in an income measure.
+In contrast, a multidimensional poverty measure that includes child school attendance and achievement in education could reveal the results of policies geared towards improving education and measure education’s contribution to overall multidimensional poverty.

 - Flexibility.
-Different dimensions, indicators and cutoffs can be used to create measures tailored to specific uses, situations and societies.
-These can be chosen through participatory processes.
-The method can be used to create poverty measures, to target poor people as beneficiaries of Conditional Cash Transferes (CCTs) or services, and for the monitoring and evaluation of programmes.
+Different dimensions, indicators, and cut-offs can be used to create measures tailored to specific uses, situations, and contexts.
+These can be chosen through participatory processes, such as in El Salvador.
+The method can be used to create poverty measures, to target poor people as beneficiaries of Conditional Cash Transfers (CCTs) or services, and for the monitoring and evaluation of programmes (see our Working Paper No. 53).

 How is the AF Method different from other composite measures?

-The Alkire-Foster method works from people up.
-By mapping outcomes for each individual or household against the criteria being measured, the method captures both the percentage of people who are poor and the overlapping deprivations that each individual or household faces.
-This is unique to the Alkire-Foster method, and has important advantages:
+The AF method starts with people.
+By mapping outcomes for each individual or household against the criteria being measured, the method captures both the percentage of people who are multidimensionally poor and the overlapping deprivations that each individual or household faces.
+This is unique to the AF method and has important advantages.

-- Measures created using the technique reflect the intensity of poverty (the average number of deprivations or weighted sum of deprivations that each individual experiences).
+- Measures created using the AF method reflect the intensity of poverty (the average number of deprivations or weighted sum of deprivations that each individual experiences).